 It was again that Dr. VanDijk started to create greater vision for CVM Canada and was the first Executive Director serving from 2002 until 2012.
 In this time the chicken project in Sierra Leone became a prominent focus for how CVM Canada served.
 This project led to transformational change in the areas that it served.

-In 2013 Dr. Ed Neufeld became the acting Executive Director.
-His focus has been to serve the VETNET team in Mongolia, a project that was selected in 2000 as a choice mission to send Canadian veterinarians.
-He has also been active with the University of Calgary Veterinary College and professionals across Western Canada.
+In 2013 Dr. Ed Neufeld became the Executive Director.
+His focus was to work with VET Net Mongolia NGO.
+Mongolia was selected in 2000 as a focus mission for Christian Veterinary Mission Canada.
+Since retiring in 2006, he has been active in preparing foreign trained veterinarians to write the Canadian veterinary licensing examinations (NAVLE).
 In 2015, CVM Canada decided to come under the umbrella of CRISTA Canada Ministries, and work in collaboration with CVM USA.
 Dr. Kit Flowers, Executive Director of CVM USA served as interim director to support the CVM Canada board until Dr. Debbie Hoffele joined the staff as Western Region rep in 2018 and Eastern Region rep and Executive Director in 2019.